 Many of our senior managers play key roles in the geotechnical professional associations and activities around the world.

-In Europe, a number of employees are part of the European Federation of Foundation Contractors (EFFC).
+In Europe, a number of employees are part of the European Federation of Foundation Contractors (EFFC), which is also chaired by Andreas Körbler from Keller.
 In Keller North America, employees are active participants in geotechnical engineering and construction trade groups, including the Deep Foundations Institute (DFI), ASCE/Geo-Institute and ADSC International Association of Foundation Drilling.
-Our North American engineers also hold leadership positions on multiple national technical committees (including committees on sustainability) and local and university chapters; many have served as members of the board of directors for these organisations.

 Finally, in AMEA, Keller plays an important role in the local professional societies, with Keller employees holding leading positions in multiple trade associations, including in ASEAN and India.
+We also support trade conferences across our divisions, including the combined American and European trade conference.
 Sustainability is an increasing focus in the industry.
-We work with a number of universities on sustainability initiatives, focusing on whole-company innovation, specific geotechnical products like grouting and vibro stone columns, and key geotechnical projects.
+We work with a number of universities on sustainability initiatives, focusing on wholecompany innovation, specific geotechnical products such as grouting and vibro stone columns, and key geotechnical projects.

 Charitable partnerships